heavyblotto/memorativa/docs/memorativa-design.md

 - The concept is encoded using three conceptual vectors
 - The system writes a book about the concept

 Take for example an apple.
-A traditional machine learning (ML) system using large language models (LLMs) can easily decompose "apple" into many sophisticated ontological vectors:
+A traditional machine learning (ML) system using LLMs can easily decompose "apple" into many sophisticated ontological vectors:

 - Grammatical element: noun
 - Physical size: fits in a human hand